pelmered/jquery-tweetMachine-WP-Widget/README.md

 ## Setup

-1. Get API keys for authenticating.To do this:
+1. Get API keys for authenticating and add them to sf-twitter-backend.php.
+To get the keys, do this:

   1.1.
 Go to https://dev.twitter.com/apps and create a new application